 Business rates revaluation

-From the 1 April 2017, the Valuation Office Agency (VOA) is updating the rateable value of all business properties.
+On 1 April 2017, the Valuation Office Agency (VOA) updated the rateable value of all business properties.
 This is known as revaluation and it is usually done every 5 years in England and Wales, to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
 Revaluation does not raise extra revenue overall, for more information visit:

 A property’s rateable value is assessed by the VOA and is how much the property would rent for if it were available to let on the open market at a fixed valuation date.

-- Until 31 March 2017 the rateable values will be based on the valuation date of 1 April 2008
+- Until 31 March 2017 the rateable values were based on the valuation date of 1 April 2008

-- From 1 April 2017 the rateable values will be based on the valuation date of 1 April 2015
+- From 1 April 2017 the rateable values are based on the valuation date of 1 April 2015

 From April 2017 the VOA are introducing a new process for business rates appeals called check, challenge, appeal.

-- If you have reason to believe that your 2017 rateable value is not correct, follow the instructions provided on the VOA website (available from 1 April 2017)
+- If you have reason to believe that your 2017 rateable value is not correct, follow the instructions provided on the VOA website how to check and challenge your rateable value.

 - You cannot appeal your 2017 rateable value until you have completed the check and challenge stages.

-The ratepayer must check and agree their property details against the information held on the VOA website and raise any discrepancies with the VOA.
-Your case will stay at this stage until you have reached agreement, it could take up to 12 months to complete this stage.
+- Stage 1: the ratepayer must check and agree their property details against the information on the VOA website and raise any discrepancies with the VOA.
+Your case will remain at this stage until you have reached agreement which can take up to 12 months to complete

-Once the check stage is complete you will have 4 months to register your challenge to the rateable value of your property and provide the VOA with your grounds for the challenge.
-It could take up to 18 months to work through this stage and the VOA will inform you of their decision in writing.
+- Stage 2: you will have 4 months to register your challenge to the rateable value of your property and provide the VOA with your grounds for the challenge.
+It could take up to 18 months to work through this stage and the VOA will write to you with their decision.

-If you wish to appeal the decision you will have 4 months to lodge your appeal and there will be a fee, which will be refunded if your appeal is successful.
+- Appeal decision: if you want to appeal the decision you will have four months to appeal and there will be a fee, which will be refunded if your appeal is successful.